dinhhuy258/vintellij/README.md

 }
 ```

-Where `lib_dirs` is the list of external library sources that uses by Intellij.
+`lib_dirs` is the list of external library sources that uses by Intellij.

 ## Coc setup